helixcn/Bio525D/My_Exercises/README.md

 - Jan 21 - exercises in taking cleaned fastq files and transforming them into sam and then bam files, i.e. aligning them to a reference.
 We used data simulated by Sariel with various sets of error rates and quality scores.
 	- samtools, bwa,bowtie2
+	-access the data: gunzip then tar -xvf (or some combo of those 3 flags...)

 - Jan 22